 Housed in a separate building located in the south of the garden, the Modern Collection features paintings and sculpture by mostly Portuguese artists, more than 1,200 in total, from the turn of the 20th century to the present day.
 Look out for works by Amadeo de Souza-Cardoso, Vieira da Silva, Paula Rego and Almada Negreiros, the latter being most famous for his striking portrait of poet Fernando Pessoa in the Café Irmãos Unidos (1964).

 The museum is part of the Gulbenkian Foundation which also runs a busy programme of music and other cultural events throughout the year, such as the popular summer jazz festival.
 Other elements of the foundation include a first-rate orchestra, art library and a thriving scientific research institute.

-More good news for visitors is the fact that the Gulbenkian Museum lies in close proximity to some of Lisbon’s other key tourist attractions, most notably the zoo at nearby Sete Rios and one of the city’s lesser-known beauty spots, the Estufa Fria Plantation.
+More good news for visitors is the fact that the Gulbenkian Museum (indicated on the Google map below) lies in close proximity to some of other top tourist attractions in Lisbon, most notably the zoo at nearby Sete Rios and one of the city’s lesser-known beauty spots, the Estufa Fria Plantation.